-Email marketing has been around for a long time, unfortunately it’s picked up a bit of a bad wrap probably due to the amount of spam (the snail mail equivalent of junk mail) that some companies sent out.
-That has changed now and as long as you hand over your email to reputable companies and websites the chances of your email being sold off to some random company is almost non existent.
+Email marketing has been around for a long time, unfortunately it’s picked up a bit of a bad rap due to the amount of spam (the snail mail equivalent of junk mail) that some companies sent out.
+That has changed now and if you hand over your email to reputable companies and websites the chances of your email being sold off to some random company is almost non-existent.

 On average Email Marketing has a 4400% return on investment.
 (Source: OptinMonster) You might be thinking that is a huge ROI (return on investment) and you would be right in thinking so.
-So we dug a bit deeper looking at other stats from surveys and we found that ROI figures all came in around that same figure.
-The Data and Marketing Association (DMA) identified a number of other key ROI stats.
+So, we dug a bit deeper looking at other stats from surveys and we found that ROI figures all came in around that same figure.
+The Data and Marketing Association (DMA) identified several other key ROI stats.

 - Low Performers: 20% of companies achieved ROI less than $5 for every $1 invested.
 That’s still a 500% ROI

 - Segmented Emails: Generate 36% of total email revenue

 - Triggered Campaigns: Generate 306% more click throughs per email than non-triggered emails

 Things to take away from those stats.
 The DMA is reporting a lower average ROI than the stats out of OptinMonster however it’s still an impressive percentage.
 The stats also highlight the importance of implementing strategies to optimise your email campaigns.
 There is a lot more to it than just signing up to MailChimp and pressing send.

 The next slide doesn’t really need much explanation.
 Welcome emails have an average open rate of 82%.
 That is obvious.
 It’s simple really, if you’ve offered some sort of incentives for the user to sign up or if you are just awesome the chances are, they are wanting to see an email quickly, and so you want to get that email out quick.